playmint/ds/contracts/src/maps/tutorial-room-5/README.md

 };
 ```

-We are calling this function from the button actions which were already defined in the skeleton code that we pasted earlier.
+This function is called from our button's `action` handler, which we already defined in the skeleton code earlier.

 ```js
     buttons: [